 Juan De La Cruz Davila

 Juan is a former student at the Public School of Chiquilistagua and one of our first LtN Scholars.
 In 2014 Juan worked with Country Director Norman at Club Hope, learning to be a coach first hand.
 In the 2015 school year Juan worked along side Coach Luis in the lower school of Chiquilistagua working with students grade 4-6.
 Juan teaches over 400 students in grades 7-11 alongside coach Luis.

-Juan is 24 years old, happily married and has one daughter.
+Juan is happily married and has one daughter.
 In his free time Juan plays a lot of soccer and is very active in his church as a member of the band.
-Through the LtN Scholars Program, Juan received his certificate as an electrical automotive engineer and is currently pursuing his degree in Physical Education at the Nicaragua Institute of Sport (IND).
+Through LtN’s Scholars Program, Juan received his certificate as an electrical automotive engineer and is currently pursuing his degree in Physical Education at the Nicaragua Institute of Sport (IND).

 When asked about LtN Juan had this to say: “The first time I saw the sport I thought it was very innovative, rough, interesting and I thought I could be really good at it.
 I have learned so much from my experience, from the coaches and the kids.
 I love that the kids have trusted me so much so that I can help them with any issues or problems they have.“

-When David first saw lacrosse he thought “what a ridiculous sport, no way I would ever like it.
-Since we played as part of PE class I participated and slowly but surely I became more and more interested.
+When David first saw lacrosse he thought: “What a ridiculous sport, no way I would ever like it.
+But since we played it as part of PE class, I participated and slowly but surely I became more and more interested.
 Now I have the same goal that my coaches had with me – to motivate the kids I work with every day.
 I hope to learn a lot from the other coaches so I can run good classes and practices to our kids.“